The Theory of the Leisure Class: Theses

-The existence, function, and practice of religion in a socially-stratified society, is a form of abstract conspicuous consumption for and among the members of the person's community, of devotion to the value system that justifies the existence of his or her social class.
-As such, attending church services, participating in religious rites, and paying tithes, are a form of conspicuous leisure.
+The existence, function, and practice of religion in a socially stratified society is a form of abstract conspicuous consumption for and among the members of the person's community, of devotion to the value system that justifies the existence of their social class.
+As such, attending church services, participating in religious rites, and paying tithes are forms of conspicuous leisure.